antfu/talks/2025-05-23/src/slides.md

 [click] In each rule, you can also see their options, a short description, and also, a link to their documentation page.

-[click] Since in ESLint, you can have different rule sets that apply to different file types or are more granular to their exact file path.
-In the config inspector, you can also enter the file path to test how rules are enabled for that file.
+[click] Since in ESLint, sometimes it's hard to know which file has which rules enabled.
+In the config inspector, you can also provide a file tester.

 In another tab, you can also browse each rule that is available, given the plugins you have installed.
 You can filter them and see which rules you are using, which rules you don't, which are recommended ones, and which are deprecated.